Contracting Authority UPPS No. 03.04.02

 01. POLICY STATEMENTS

-01.01 This UPPS identifies persons who may sign contracts on behalf of the university.
+01.01 This policy identifies persons who may sign contracts on behalf of Texas State University.
 This UPPS also establishes policy for committing the university to partnerships or alliances with external entities, regardless of whether the commitment is written or oral.
 UPPS No. 03.04.07, Interagency or Interlocal Cooperation Contracts or Agreements, contains policy regarding the interagency cooperation contacts with other state agencies or governmental entities.

-The director of Purchasing is authorized to sign Texas State purchase orders, (refer to UPPS No. 05.02.02, Texas State Purchasing Policy).
+The director of Procurement and Strategic Sourcing is authorized to sign Texas State purchase orders (refer to UPPS No. 05.02.02, Texas State Purchasing Policy).

-01.03 This UPPS does not apply to partnerships or alliances under which university employees or students, as university representatives, provide volunteer services outside their regular duties or academic coursework.
+01.03 This policy does not apply to partnerships or alliances under which university employees or students, as university representatives, provide volunteer services outside their regular duties or academic coursework.

-01.04 All university contracts must be in writing and must name Texas State University-San Marcos as a party.
+01.04 All university contracts must be in writing and must name Texas State University as a party.
 Divisions, colleges, departments, institutes, centers, and offices may not enter into contracts in their own names.

-*01.05 This UPPS does not apply to gift agreements or memoranda of understanding involving donor agreements with the university.
-Those documents must be approved by the division of University Advancement division.
+01.05 This policy does not apply to gift agreements or memoranda of understanding involving donor agreements with the university.
+Those documents must be approved by the division of University Advancement.